tastelessjolt/dance-move-generator/Readme.md

 ## Model

-Uses a single RNN on RAW audio wav files to classify a window of time to a dance step.
+Uses a single LSTM-RNN layer on RAW audio wav files to classify a window of time to a dance step.

 ## Usage